Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

     import numpy as np
     from eulerpi.core.model import Model

-A model inhereting from :py:class:`~eulerpi.core.model.Model` must implement the methods :py:meth:`~eulerpi.core.model.Model.forward` and :py:meth:`~eulerpi.core.model.Model.jacobian`.
+A model inheriting from :py:class:`~eulerpi.core.model.Model` must implement the methods :py:meth:`~eulerpi.core.model.Model.forward` and :py:meth:`~eulerpi.core.model.Model.jacobian`.
-In addition it must provide the methods :py:meth:`~eulerpi.core.model.Model.getcentral_param` and :py:meth:`~eulerpi.core.model.Model.getParamSamplingLimits` to provide the sampling algorithm with sensible starting values and boundary values.
+In addition, it must provide the methods :py:meth:`~eulerpi.core.model.Model.getcentral_param` and :py:meth:`~eulerpi.core.model.Model.getParamSamplingLimits` to provide the sampling algorithm with sensible starting values and boundary values.
 The jacobian is derived analytically here and implemented explicitly.

 .. important::

     If you use jax_ to calculate the forward evaluation of your model, you can get the jacobian using :code:`jax.jacrev(self.forward)`.
-    In all other cases you have to provide the jacobian using your own implementation.
+    In all other cases, you have to provide the jacobian using your own implementation.

 .. note::

-    If you define your forward method using jax and as class method, you can also inherit from `JaxModel` and the jacobian will be provided for you.
+    If you define your forward method using jax and as a class method, you can also inherit from `JaxModel` and the jacobian will be provided for you.
     Additionally, JaxModel will use the jit compiler to speed up the calculation of your jacobian but also of your forward call.

 .. warning::